Extraction rules

 )

-Section titled “In markup (<p>Text</p>)”All textual content is extracted.
+Section titled “In markup (<p>Text</p>)”All textual content is extracted unless the element is ignored.

 Examples: